gencay/vscode-chatgpt/README.md

 ---

-## Find problems in your code
+## Find bugs in your code

-Right click on a selected block of code, run `ChatGPT: Find problems` command for ChatGPT to analyze and find problems in your code.
+Right click on a selected block of code, run `ChatGPT: Find bugs` command for ChatGPT to analyze and find bugs in your code.

 <img src="https://raw.githubusercontent.com/gencay/vscode-chatgpt/main/images/rust-problem.png">